 Step 2: Transportation

-Donated wheelchairs and other mobility equipment must be transported from local collection sites to the restoration shops in correctional facilities.
-Once they’ve been restored, they must be transported again, from the restoration shops to the ports of departure.
+Donated wheelchairs and other mobility equipment must be transported from local collection sites to the restoration shops to the ports of departure.
 This state-to-state trucking is a critical part of the program.

-Currently, we have a limited amount of donated transportation both corporately and individually, but we need more.
+Currently, we have a limited amount of donated transportation both corporately and individually, and we are in need of more.

-- Do you work in the trucking industry?
+- Do you or someone you know work in the trucking industry?

-- Would you like to sponsor or support Wheels for the World transportation needs?
+- Would you like to support transportation needs?

 Step 3: Restoration